Do you want to organize an office drawer in your workspace?

 The simple act of removing items from a desk drawer can be a particularly helpful exercise.
 Why is this?

-Well, you get to familiarize yourself with the actual physical dimensions of the drawer, something which is woefully overlooked during the course of one’s daily work.
-There’s no denying the exact length, depth, and height of a drawer when it is completely empty.
+This act forces you to familiarize yourself with the actual physical dimensions of the drawer.
+This step is often woefully overlooked during one’s daily work.
+You cannot deny the exact length, depth, and height of a drawer when it is completely empty.

-After you’ve removed all items from the drawer, take a moment to clean things up by vacuuming, dusting, or wiping out the inside of the drawer.
+When the drawer is empty, take a moment to vacuum, dust, or wipe out the inside of the drawer.

-If the drawer is broken, damaged, or otherwise needs to be repaired, now would be a good time to do so.
+And what if the drawer is broken, damaged, or otherwise needs to be repaired?
+It’s worth taking the time to repair what needs to be repaired.
 Ensure items like ballbearings, handles, and tracks are in proper working order.

 Match like items with like.

-The next step in organizing your office drawer is to match like items with like.
+The next step to organize your office drawer is to match like items with like.
 This task allows you to clearly see how many items of a particular type were in the drawer, and make organization and storage plans for the future.

-All you have to do is pick up a single item and match similar items to it.
-If you picked up a pen, you’d set the pen aside and place other pens next to it.
-It really is that simple to get things organized!
+Simply select a single item and match a similar item to it.
+And then repeat this process.
+For instance, if you picked up a pen, you’d set the pen aside and place other pens next to it.
+It really is that simple to organize items!

-Once you’re finished with that, you can move onto sorting other items, like matching paper clips with paper clips, rubber bands with rubber bands, and so on.
+Once you match like items with like, you can move onto sorting other items, like matching paper clips with paper clips, rubber bands with rubber bands, and so on.